g3ntleman/S-Explorer/S-Explorer/README.md

 S-Explorer
 =======

-An Editor targeted at developing in Lisp-Like languages, initially Scheme.
+An Editor targeted at developing in Lisp-Like languages, initially Clojure.
 Written in Obj-C/Cocoa for Mac OS X 10.8 and up.

 Note: This is not in a usable state yet!

-Please install chibi-scheme for the build-in scheme support (using homebrew):

-> brew install chibi-scheme

 Please install leiningen for the build-in Clojure support (using homebrew):